tembo-io/website/docusaurus/blog/2024-01-12-geospatial-stack/index.md

 Please be mindful that this dataset's license places it within the public domain, but other datasets hosted on Movebank might have a differnt license.

-Once you've navigated to the target local directory with the downloaded data,
+Once you've navigated to the local directory containing the dataset, fill in the appropriate information and run the following command:

 ```
 ogr2ogr -f "PostgreSQL" \